Top: bikexprt.com home page

 Even under streetlights, low-level glare from signs and car headlamps can hide you if you don't have your own headlight.

-The rear reflectors installed on new bikes aren't very bright.
+The rear reflectors installed on new bicycles aren't very bright.
 Under some conditions, a taillight is more effective than any rear reflector.

 The following pages explain how reflectors work, how to select them and how to use them effectively.
 But you need lights too.